What does a sociologist do?

 What’s the difference between a master’s and a bachelor’s degree in sociology?

-A master’s degree curriculum involves a deeper dive into theory and practice.
-This work involves more focus on research.
-It emphasizes critical thinking and interpretation of existing research and theories.
-Graduates with advanced sociology degrees are better equipped to compete for more advanced careers connected to this discipline.
-An advanced degree is often needed or recommended for senior roles and leadership positions.
+Master of Arts in sociology curriculum involves a deeper dive into theory and practice.
+With a greater emphasis on research, critical thinking and interpretation of existing research and theories, a master’s degree prepares you to compete for more advanced careers connected to this discipline following graduation.
+An advanced degree such as this one is often needed or recommended for senior roles and leadership positions.

 What industries can you work in with a degree in sociology?